Albeeertt/GenerateData/README.md

-# Proyecto AsCNN
+# Project KMAsgec

-What is AsCNN and why should you use it with your annotated species?
+What is KMAsgec and why should you use it with your annotated species?

-Often, we’ve wondered whether the annotations we have for a given species are truly correct—and that’s exactly why we designed AsCNN.
-By capturing patterns through convolutional neural networks, AsCNN attempts to predict how well an annotation has been performed.
+Often, we’ve wondered whether the annotations we have for a given species are truly correct—and that’s exactly why we designed KMAsgec.
+By capturing patterns through convolutional neural networks, KMAsgec attempts to predict how well an annotation has been performed.

 The next question you might ask is: how was it designed to find these patterns?
 It’s simple: using k-mers and the annotation to be evaluated, we generate multiple tables of class frequencies to analyze (exon, intron, intergenic region, and transposable elements).
 These tables are produced using correctly annotated species for model training; as a result, our model has learned the patterns these probability‐distribution tables should follow, allowing us to predict the expected distribution and compare it against the one under evaluation.